ctsaitsao/arm-diff-drive/arm_move/README.md

     rosservice call /px100/follow "repeat: true"
     ```

 5. Put any small item where the grippers close and observe the pick-and-place operation.
+If gripper does not close properly during the operation, try opening the gripper using RViz's motion planning GUI (current -> open state) prior to starting `follow` service.

 ## Configuration Options: